vic778/Leaderboard/README.md

-# To-Do-List
+# Leaderboard

 ![](https://img.shields.io/badge/Microverse-blueviolet)

->In this project, we had written unit tests for the To Do list application.
-The test project has been divided into two parts.
-In part 1, we tested the functions responsible for adding and removing items from the list.
-In the part.
+> In this activity,I set up a JavaScript project for the Leaderboard list application, using webpack and ESfeatures, including modules.
+I developed the first functional version of the application following a thread,

 ![](https://github.com/vic778/to-do-list-reviewer/blob/Test/img/test.screen.png)